Are Microgreen Seeds Different From Regular Seeds?

 Seed packets sold for garden use contain far fewer seeds than you’ll need for a tray of microgreens.
 In the garden, seeds are sown further apart so the plants can grow to mature size.

-This is why garden seed packets sold in garden centers contain fewer seeds than specialty microgreen stores.
+This is why garden seed packets sold in garden centers contain fewer seeds than in specialty microgreen stores.

 Specifically, if we take the radish packet from High Mowing Organic Seeds, it contains 1/16 of an ounce or 1.77 grams.
 I believe the packet cost over $2.00.

-When we plant radishes in the Home Microgreens tray we use over 5-grams of seeds.
+When we plant radishes in the Home Microgreens tray, we use over 5 grams of seeds.

 home microgreens seed packet